Luvvydev/minecraft-cache-warmer/README.md

 Operating systems keep recently read data in memory.
 By reading mod jars, assets, and config files in advance, the next game start avoids many disk seeks.
 Later starts feel closer to a warm start even after a reboot.

-### FAQ

-**Q:** Why do my results vary?
-**A:** JVM warmup, concurrent downloads, and background processes introduce variance.
-Use multiple trials and report medians.

-**Q:** Does this help after I already launched once?
-**A:** Usually the second launch is already warm.
-The tool is useful after a reboot or when switching large packs.

-**Q:** Does this reduce total memory for the game?
-**A:** The OS can evict cache pages under pressure.
-If you run low on RAM it will drop old cache before it starves the game.

 ### Result table